noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 ### Measuring Gas Before Submission

 All of the operations listed in the transaction specific table can provide us with deterministic gas values for a transaction.
 The transaction can be simulated and appropriate gas figures can be calculated before the transaction is sent to the network.
-The transaction will also need to provide a fee to cover it's portion of the amortized cost.
+The transaction will also need to provide a fee to cover its portion of the amortized cost.
 This can be done by deciding on a value of `N`, the number of transactions in a rollup.
 Of course, the transaction sender can't know in advance how many other transactions will be included in the same rollup but the sender will be able to see how many transactions were included in prior rollups and decide on a value that will give them some certainty of inclusion without overpaying for insufficient amortization.
 As with all costs, any additional amortization will be refunded to the sender.

-For example, if the previous 10 rollups consist of an average of 5000 transactions, the sender could decide on a value of 1000 for `N` in it's amortization.
+For example, if the previous 10 rollups consist of an average of 5000 transactions, the sender could decide on a value of 1000 for `N` in its amortization.
 If the transaction is included in a rollup with > `N` transactions, the fee saved by the additional amortization will be refunded to the sender.
 If the sequencer chooses to include the transaction in a rollup with < `N` transactions, the sequencer will effectively subsidize that reduced amortization.

 The transaction will be provided with 7 gas values: